-National Community Health Center Week 2021: An Advocacy Guide for Providers
+National Health Center Week 2025: An Advocacy Guide for Providers

 Community health centers, which are also known as Federally-Qualified Health Centers (FQHCs) or community clinics, are a vital force for widening healthcare access, reducing inequality, and improving health equity in America.
-Their creation over 50 years ago was led by activists who built on the momentum of President Johnson’s War on Poverty and the Civil Rights Movement.
+Their creation 60 years ago was led by activists who built on the momentum of President Johnson’s War on Poverty and the Civil Rights Movement.
 They lobbied for a community-based healthcare model that would uplift the nation’s poorest citizens and the idea was simple: target the roots of poverty by combining community resources with federal funding to establish neighborhood health clinics, particularly in medically underserved areas (MUAs).

 One of the key advocates in that initial effort was Dr. H. Jack Geiger, who, as a young doctor studying in South Africa, observed how a local, community-based health model improved health outcomes for those most in need.
 His work, along with the work of many others, led to the first two community health centers being funded in the US in 1965 and 1967.

-Today, America’s community health centers are the primary medical home for over 30 million people across 13,000 rural and urban communities.
+Today, America’s community health centers are the primary medical home for over 32.5 million people across 16,000 rural and urban communities.
 These health centers provide affordable and highly efficient primary and preventive care to all residents of their communities, regardless of income level or insurance status, and now represent the backbone of America’s primary care health system.
+They are tackling not only the symptoms of illness, but the environmental causes of health inequity, such as poverty, racism, food insecurity, mental illness, unemployment, and substance abuse.
+As the nation faces down a nationwide primary care crunch, community health centers have never been more important.

 Public support and federal funding are integral components of community health centers, and healthcare providers and civil rights activists are continually advocating for their expansion so that they can continue to grow a primary care health system that’s governed by (and working for) those who need it most.
+But that funding–and community health centers themselves–are under threat.

 To learn more about the importance of America’s community health centers, and how you can help advocate for them, read on.